 The Gaithersburg Book Festival Committee is charged with researching and developing the overall scope of the event.

-The Gaithersburg Parks, Arts and Recreation Corporation (G-PARC), an expansion of the former Gaithersburg Arts and Monuments Funding Corporation (GAMFC), is a nonprofit organization that promotes awareness, engages public and private partnerships, and raises resourcing to support new and matured parks, arts and recreation initiatives of the City of Gaithersburg.
+The Gaithersburg Parks, Arts & Recreation Corporation (G-PARC), an expansion of the former Gaithersburg Arts & Monuments Funding Corporation (GAMFC), is a nonprofit organization that promotes awareness, engages public and private partnerships, and raises resourcing to support new and matured parks, arts and recreation initiatives of the City.

 The Committee's mission is to continue to enrich our City through the promotion of understanding, respect, and appreciation of the many cultures of Gaithersburg.